top of page

 Got the replacement steering rack installed as well as the control arms

 I had to build a new line so had my box o' power steering stuff out and was poking around it, I found a Z3 power steering pump and started to think that maybe I could retrofit it to the N62 engine.
-I did so, using an N62 power steering pump pulley, and realized there was another significant benefit to this change which is that instead of hte high pressure line exiting the bottom of the pump, on the Z3 pump it goes out the top.
+I did so, using an N62 power steering pump pulley, and realized there was another significant benefit to this change which is that instead of the high pressure line exiting the bottom of the pump, on the Z3 pump it goes out the top.
 So swaybar clearance won't be an issue at all like it was before

 It required some minor custom work to be installed on the N62 engine but nothing major.
 So now it has a new power steering pump, rack and a new high pressure line was fabricated as well